marty777/adventofcode2018/Day15/README.md

 ```

 ## Notes
-Several sample files for testing the program against the specification are included as well as my copy of the full size puzzle input.
+Several sample files for testing the program against the specification are included.